 A further concern with the tungsten divertor is to which extent early operations, including those in helium, have modified the W thermo-mechanical properties and how this might impede later higher power operations.
 To date, no such characterization is foreseen.
 Removal and full inspection of a divertor cassette after PFPO-2 appears to be the most straightforward option, and, as mentioned in section 2.5.5.12.2.1, would greatly contribute to the characterization of Be migration.
 Once removed, samples can be extracted (destructively) from the plasma-facing armour and sent out for dedicated analyses.
 The results of this characterization would indicate whether the W material/components are still compatible with the expected loads during high power operations.
-In addition, as mentioned in section 2.2.10, removal of a cassette would allow a full characterization of the erosion/deposition pattern in the divertor, in a way similar to what is performed at JET after PFPO-2 for analysis to determine erosion by charge exchange neutrals and retention by implantation.
+In addition, as mentioned in section 2.2.10, removal of a cassette would allow a full characterization of the erosion/deposition pattern in the divertor, in a way similar to what is performed at JET after each campaign.
+Finally, as in PFPO-1, removal of the First Wall Samples will be performed after PFPO-2 for analysis to determine erosion by charge exchange neutrals and retention by implantation.